Async Studio

 Dear poets,

 We are halfway through the year, and it’s time to examine our artistic practices and writing goals.
-While the craft of poetry and the field of publication can seem opaque, we would like to invite you into our Summer Async Studio, which aims to educate and provide new inspiration and direction for your poetry.
+With the objective of demystifying the craft of poetry and the field of publication, I would like to invite you into our Summer Async Studio, a program aimed to educate and provide new inspiration and direction for your poetry.

-This summer, I am excited to share with you seven mini lectures on poetry craft topics, which were created by Palette Poetry editors and other talented poets in our community.
-Our intention is to give you accessible and rewatchable advice to aid you in developing your poetry.
-You will explore strategic line breaks, revision strategies for poetry, putting together a chapbook, and more.
+This summer, I am excited to share with you our growing library of twelve mini lectures on poetry craft topics, which were created by Palette Poetry editors and other talented poets in our community.
+Our intention is to give you accessible and rewatchable advice to aid you in developing your writing.
+You will explore strategic line breaks, revision strategies for poetry, different forms your poem can take, how to put together a chapbook, and more.

 You will also receive direct feedback on your poetry.
 After a close read of your submission, our guest editors will send you an editorial letter full of observations, next steps, and possible paths to publication.